sequenceiq/slider/src/site/markdown/manpage.md

 ~~ limitations under the License.
 See accompanying LICENSE file.
 -->

-# hoya: HBase on YARN
+# slider: HBase on YARN

 ## NAME

-hoya - HBase on YARN
+slider - HBase on YARN

 ## SYNOPSIS

-Hoya enables HBase and Accumulo clusters do be dynamically created on a YARN-managed datacenter.
+Slider enables HBase and Accumulo clusters do be dynamically created on a YARN-managed datacenter.
-The program can be used to create, pause, and shutdown Hoya clusters.
+The program can be used to create, pause, and shutdown Slider clusters.
 It can also be used to list current clusters.

 ## CONCEPTS

-1. A *Hoya cluster* represents a short-lived or long-lived set of HBase servers; one HBase Master and one or more HBase Region Servers
+1. A *Slider cluster* represents a short-lived or long-lived set of HBase servers; one HBase Master and one or more HBase Region Servers

 1. A *cluster* is built by deploying an *image* across multiple nodes in a YARN cluster.